shoui520/shoui520.github.io/docs/vn-setup.md

 ```bash
 sysctl -n machdep.cpu.brand_string
 ```
 All Intel® based Macs are able to run Microsoft Windows, with the exception of Macs that predate 2007.
-If your Mac supports it, I recommend you run Windows 7 instead of Windows 10.

 **Macs that support Windows 7:**